 Having installers as users means no more managing multiple calendar updates.
 Your team can easily schedule installations in the same way you already do evaluations, giving them access to the ever-changing schedule.

-Installers will be able to integrate their Google Calendar to CA, giving them quick updates to schedule changes, mapped turn-by-turn directions to the job, as well as basic customer information, all from their phone or tablet.
+Installers will be able to integrate their Google Calendar to Contractor Accelerator, giving them quick updates to schedule changes, mapped turn-by-turn directions to the job, as well as basic customer information, all from their phone or tablet.

 Job Documents and Visibility